utkuc42-source/fitness-booking-api/README.md

 # Fitness Booking API

-This project is a simple REST-based service developed as part of a **Software Test Engineering** course project.
+This project is a simple REST-based service developed as part of a **Test Engineering** course project.

 The system allows fitness center members to:
 - Register as members with different membership types